 The Information Systems Audit and Control (ISAC) major provides students with the knowledge and skills needed to meet the challenges and opportunities of a world increasingly driven by information technology.
 The ISAC major equips students to work as auditors of information systems departments for internal auditing firms, software vendors or leading companies that have integrated sophisticated enterprise systems such as SAP.
 Specializations available within the major can prepare students for careers in internal controls assessment, enterprise systems configuration and audit, information technology auditing, business systems consulting, information risk assessment, World Wide Web assurance and many other emerging areas.

-Students planning to take the CPA exam need to be aware of the educational requirements of the state in which they intend to sit for the exam.
-Careful planning is required in the selection of business-related electives.
 Students majoring in ISAC will qualify for one year of experience on their way to the Certified Information System Auditor (CISA) credential.